-2. Returned Remand from the Part C reconsideration entity.
+2. Returned Remand from SSA.

-An appeal is reestablished for a case that was remanded to a Part C QIC or QIO for information, and returned to OMHA with the contractor's response or upon the ALJ vacating the remand order, using the prior ALJ appeal number with an "R#" suffix.
+An appeal is reestablished for a case that was remanded to SSA for information, and returned to OMHA with SSA's response or upon the ALJ vacating the remand order, using the prior ALJ appeal number with an "R#" suffix (in which the # indicates the number of times the appeal has been reestablished, beginning with 1).

-NOTE: If an ALJ remand vacated a dismissal and the contractor subsequently issued a reconsideration on the merits, an appeal of the reconsideration is treated as a new appeal and not processed as a reestablished appeal.
+NOTE: If an ALJ remand vacated a dismissal and the SSA subsequently issued a reconsideration on the merits, an appeal of the reconsideration is treated as a new appeal and not processed as a reestablished appeal.